 Funeral Service Professionals

 MembershipGFDA Members are a part of an active, well-known association that protects and promotes the interests of funeral service and its members.
 For over 100 years, we have promoted excellence in funeral service by providing great services and education to help you and your business.
 GFDA Members have access to valuable resources and training to assist in serving their communities, tools for their business needs, discounted event pricing where they can earn the required Continuing Education for their license, and more.
 GFDA is the only NFDA State Affiliated Association in Georgia.
-To learn more about our member benefits and for forms visit HERE.
+Visit HERE for more about our member benefits.

 Education & TrainingGFDA offers events and webinars at various times throughout each year to provide Continuing Education and training for funeral service professionals.
 Each event or webinar features presentations on topics that are timely and highly informative.
 The majority of our programs are approved for Continuing Education (CE) credit.
 All funeral service professionals are welcome.
 GFDA Members receive discounted pricing.
 Visit HEREfor our calendar of events.